rjdkmr/gmx_clusterByFeatures/README.rst

 gmx_clusterByFeatures
 =====================
-it can be used to cluster the conformations of a molecule in a molecular dynamics trajectory using collection of features.
+It can be used to cluster the conformations of a molecule in a molecular dynamics trajectory using collection of features.
 The features could be any quantity as a function of time such as Projections of egienvector from PCA or dihedral-PCA, distances, angles, channel radius etc.

 **See details at:** `gmx_clusterByFeatures homepage <https://gmx-clusterbyfeatures.readthedocs.io>`_

+.. note:: It is developed for **GROMACS MD trajectory.** However, it can be used with any other trajectory format after converting it to GROMACS format trajectory.

 Clustering methods
 ------------------